qdrant/landing_page/qdrant-landing/content/documentation/guides/multiple-partitions.md

 3. Create keyword payload index for `group_id` field.

 <aside role="alert">
-`is_tenant` parameter is available as of v1.11.0.
+    <code>is_tenant</code> parameter is available as of v1.11.0.
 Previous versions should use default options for keyword index creation.
 </aside>